Biological Clockwork Makes the Universe Act Like a Brain

 “So God created mankind in his own image, in the image of God he created them; male and female he created them.”
 Genesis 1:27

-This article is about circadian rhythms and time-keepers among microorganisms that are widespread on the Earth, and how that relates to cognition, consciousness, and God in a universe that is claimed to be unconscious, godless, and indifferent to human affairs.
+This article is about circadian rhythms and time-keepers among microorganisms that are widespread on the Earth, and how that relates to cognition, consciousness, and God, which is the framework I will use against the claim that our universe is unconscious, godless, and indifferent to human affairs.

 Most of what I know about time-keeping and decision-making for my article today comes from an April 2022 article titled Time-keeping and Decision-making in Living Cells from The Royal Society.